petkokp/m1-fpml/README.md

-# Foundational Principles of Machine Learning
+# Fundamental Principles of Machine Learning

-Gitlab for the course Foundational Principles of Machine Learning (TC0) in the CS Masters (M1 year), in the track *Artificial Intelligence* of the Paris Saclay University
+Gitlab for the course Fundamental Principles of Machine Learning (FPML or TC0) in the CS Masters (M1 year), in the track *Artificial Intelligence* of the Paris Saclay University

 contents: to come.